UK government faces new boozy scandal as deputy whip quits | Politics

 UK government faces new boozy scandal as deputy whip quits

-Britains government is facing another boozy scandal after the deputy chief whip resigned from his post following a drunken incident this week, with Prime Minister Boris Johnson facing calls on Friday to expel him from the Conservative Party.Chris Pincher, whose role was to maintain discipline among Tory members of Parliament, submitted a letter of resignation to Johnson on Thursday.I drank far too much on Wednesday night, Pincher said in his letter.
+Britains government is dealing with another boozy scandal after the deputy chief whip resigned from his post following a drunken incident and Prime Minister Boris Johnson faced calls on Friday to expel the lawmaker from the Conservative Party.Chris Pincher, whose role was to maintain discipline among Tory members of Parliament, submitted a letter of resignation to Johnson on Thursday.I drank far too much on Wednesday night, Pincher said in the letter.

 - Country: